Tom McCready (footballer, born 1991)

-Thomas Richard McCready (born 7 June 1991) is an English footballer who plays for Colwyn Bay in the Cymru North as a midfielder.
+Thomas Richard McCready (born 7 June 1991) is an English former footballer who played as a midfielder.

 Playing career

 Youth

 Born in Ellesmere Port, McCready was an Everton youth graduate before joining Hibernian on 12 July 2009.

 Altrincham

 He moved to Conference Premier side Altrincham on 5 August of the following year without making an appearance for Hibs.

 Chester

 After appearing in only two matches for the Robins, McCready moved to Chester, but suffered an injury shortly after.

 He was later loaned to Welsh Premier League side Airbus where he scored 2 goals in 5 appearances.

 Limestone College

 After being released by Chester, McCready moved to the United States and accepted a scholarship from Limestone College.

 In 2014, he went on a trial at his older brother Chris' club, Morecambe, where he played for the reserves.

 Morecambe

 On 4 July 2014 McCready returned to the Shrimps, also on trial.

 On 23 July 2014, he signed for the club on non-contract terms.

 McCready made his debut on 11 October 2014 in a 1–3 loss to Wycombe Wanderers in the League Two.